CM 1.1 - Define and describe the concept of public health.

 a) Define screening.
 Describe the criteria that a disease to be screened and the test for screening should fulfil.

-d) Explain.Acceptability, Repeatability and Validity characteristics of Screening Test.
-Explain relation of Observer's variation and Biological Variation with Screening Test.
-(MUHS - Winter 2022)
+h) Explain.Acceptability, Repeatability and Validity characteristics of Screening Test.
+Explain relation of Observer's variation and Biological Variation with

 CM 7.2 - Enumerate, describe and discuss the modes of transmission and measures for prevention and control of communicable and non-communicable diseases.